LIS501/syllabi/md/Asgt3.md

        connections between the resource and your problem, and to other resources in the bibliography.

-3. Due LAB10DATE Five minute oral presentation
+3. Due LAB10DATE Five minute oral presentation, during one of the last two class meetings.
      - Use this presentation to efficiently summarize the relevance of this problem to people and organizations who have a stake in resolving the knowledge gap that you have identified.
 Do